Catholicism: The 10 Most Unusual Patron Saints

 Apollonia, a virgin deaconess of the church, was seized and had all her teeth pulled out or shattered.
 When her chastity was threatened, she jumped into the fire that the mob had prepared for her death.
 Even though suicide is considered a sin, virgin martyrs of the time like Apollonia were honored for protecting their vows and staying true to the church.
 Apollonia thus became the patron saint of toothaches and dentists, as well as assuming the role of the tooth fairy in some parts of Italy.

-1. Saint Isidore of Seville: The All-Knowing Patron Saint of Computers
+10. Saint Isidore of Seville: The All-Knowing Patron Saint of Computers

 murillo saint isidore of seville painting patron saint

-Known as the last scholar of the ancient world, Saint Isidore lived during a time of violence, widespread illiteracy and cultural disintegration.
+Known as the last scholar of the ancient world, Saint Isidore lived during a time of violence, widespread illiteracy, and cultural disintegration.
 When he served as archbishop of Seville, he was instrumental in the assimilation of the different barbarian cultures of the Visigothic kingdom.

 It was his opinion that this assimilation and creation of a united kingdom would foster the spiritual and material welfare of the people.
-His strong religious leadership lead to the conversion of many Visigothic kings to Catholicism, and he fostered education among the people by introducing them to philosophers such as Aristotle.
+His strong religious leadership led to the conversion of many Visigothic kings to Catholicism, and he fostered education among the people by introducing them to philosophers such as Aristotle.
 Isidore was also a prolific writer, and his most famous work, Etymologiae, was the first Christian attempt at a summa of universal knowledge.
 This encyclopedia holds extracts from ancient works that have otherwise become lost and also provides invaluable insight into the Visigothic culture of the time.

 Author Image

-By Michaela EngelbrechtB.Soc.Sci Psychology & Religious StudiesMichaela is a copywriter who holds a B.Soc.Sc. in Psychology and Religious Studies from the University of Cape Town and is currently pursuing a BA in Brand Communications.
+By Michaela EngelbrechtB.Soc.Sci Psychology & Religious StudiesMichaela holds a B.Soc.Sc. in Psychology and Religious Studies from the University of Cape Town and is currently pursuing a BA in Brand Communications.
 She has an avid interest in religion, religious history, and all the complexities that come with it.
 In her time off from studying, she enjoys expanding her knowledge base, exploring local museums, and writing articles on her specialty.